AyoubOuarrak/PiTank/README.md

 #PiTank
 The PiTank is a small RC car with a Raspberry Pi for a brain.
-It is controlled over a Wi-Fi network through a TCP/IP socket, and streams back live video from an on-board webcam.
+It is controlled over a Wi-Fi network through socket.io and node.js, and streams back live video from an on-board webcam.
 The PiTank gets power from 12V battery and a switching voltage regulator for a steady five volts.

 #What you need
 - Raspberry pi